-e.
+d.
 European Secretary:

-- i.
-Keeping and directing all IDNIYRA-Europe correspondence. - ii.
-Proposing the Agenda for the National Secretaries meeting - iii.
-Taking the Minutes of the National Secretaries Meetings and, after approval by the Commodore, conveying them to all participants and indicated parties. - iv.
-To administer lists of members provided by the National Secretaries. - v.
+i.
+Keeping and directing all IDNIYRA-Europe correspondence.

+ii.
+Proposing the Agenda for the National Secretaries meeting iii.
+Taking the Minutes of the National Secretaries Meetings and, after approval by the Commodore, conveying them to all participants and indicated parties.

+iv.
+To administer lists of members provided by the National Secretaries.

+v.
 To liaise regularly with the IDNIYRA-NA Secretary.

-f.
+e.
 Junior Programme Manager:

-i.To act as the link between Junior DN and Ice Optimist sailors and the Executive Board.
-See 13 for relationship IDNIYRA Europe and Junior Programme.
+i.
+To act as the link between Junior DN and Ice Optimist sailors and the Executive Board.

-- ii.
-To attend National Secretaries and Board meetings. - iii.
-Organise Junior Programme planning meetings. - iv.Attend and supervise Junior DN and Ice Optimist major Regattas (WC and EC) - v.
+ii.
+To attend National Secretaries and Board meetings.

+iii.
+Organise Junior Programme Planning Meetings.

+iv.
+Attend and supervise Junior DN and Ice Optimist Major Regattas (WC and EC)

+v.
 Encourage participation in IDNIYRA-Europe regattas by junior DN sailors.

+f.
+Insurance Manager.

+i.
+Keeping contact with the Insurance company which provides the TPL-Insurance for IDNIYRA-Europe.

+ii.
+Checking Confirmation of Cover (CoC) and assigning an "Insurance ID" for the online-registration to EC and WC - when held in Europe. iii.
+Preparing the entry lists after registration is closed and providing them for the following purposes:

+I. Printing stickers and sail-markers for each sailor

+2. Checking the payment for each sailor

+3. Setting the fleets after registration in the Race Office at the site.

 g.
-Insurance Manager.

-- i.
-Keeping contact with the Insurance company which provides the TPL- Insurance for IDNIYRA- Europe. - ii.
-Checking Confirmation of Cover (CoC) and assigning an "Insurance ID" for the online-registration to EC and WC when held in Europe. - iii.
-Preparing the entry lists after registration is closed and providing them for the following purposes: - iv.
-Printing stickers for each sailor - v.
-Checking the payment for each sailor - vi.
-Setting the fleets after registration in the Race office at the site.

-h.
 National Secretary:

-- i.
-Represent their National organisation in IDNIYRA-Europe. - ii.
+i.
+Represent their National Organization in IDNIYRA-Europe.

+ii.
 Attend National Secretaries Meeting.
-If unable to attend, a representative with written authorisation may attend as National Secretary or a proxy vote may be given to another attending National Secretary. - iii.
-Assignment of National sail numbers. - iv.To provide a National membership list annually by 1st September to the IDNIYRA-Europe Secretary and the IDNIYRA-NA secretary - v.
-Remit National annual dues to IDNIYRA-Europe Treasurer before the EC entry closing date. - vi.Select and enter National participants in World Championship, European Championship and Europa Cup regattas.
+If unable to attend, a representative with written authorisation may attend as National Secretary or a proxy vote may be given to another attending National Secretary. iii.
+Assignment of National sail numbers.

+iv.
+To provide a National membership list annually by 1st September to the IDNIYRA-Europe Secretary and the IDNIYRA-NA Secretary. v.
+Remit National annual dues to IDNIYRA-Europe Treasurer before the EC entry closing date if there is no one to pay annual due from the respective country.
+Such annual due will be equal to one individual fee. vi.
+Select and enter National participants in World Championship, European Championship and Europa Cup regattas.

+h.
+Webmaster

 i.
-Webmaster

-- i.A responsible webmaster will be appointed by the National Secretaries Meeting for every two years. - ii.
-The portal website www.idniyra.eu is the main information source for IDNIYRA-Europe. - iii.
-The website shall provide official IDNIYRA information and links to member Nations and be administered by the webmaster. - iv.
-Special services for ice reports, regatta information, membership administration, voting procedures, online publishing etc. shall be developed. - v.A yearly budget will be allocated and revised by the National Secretaries Meeting.
+A responsible webmaster will be appointed by the National Secretaries Meeting for every two years.

+ii.
+The portal website www.idniyra.eu is the main information source for IDNIYRA-Europe.

+iii.
+The website shall provide official IDNIYRA-EU and DN Class information and links to member Nations and be administered by the webmaster.

+iv.
+Special services for ice reports, regatta information, membership administration, electronic voting procedures, online publishing etc. shall be developed.

-j.
+v.
+A yearly budget will be allocated and revised by the National Secretaries Meeting.

+i.
 Technical Committee:

-- i.
-Full details are contained in the IDNIYRA Constitution.
-The three European members of this Committee will be elected at the European National Secretaries' meeting.
-The term of office is six years and for purposes of continuity, one new member shall be elected every two years. - ii.
-Respond within a reasonable time to all technical questions addressed to them by National Secretaries or individual members. - iii.
-Keep measurement rules up to date and distribute them to all members via the webmaster and the web. - iv.
-Maintain close contact with the NA members of the Technical Committee. - v.Act in all respects in accordance with Art XII of the IDNIYRA Constitution - vi.
-Provide a summary of the past year's Technical Committee activities via a report at the National Secretaries meeting or an email report in advance of the Meeting.
+i.
+Full details are contained in the EPIC Agreement.
+The three European members of this Committee will be elected at the European National Secretaries' Meeting.
+The term of office is six years and for purposes of continuity, one new member shall be elected every two years.

+ii.
+Respond within a reasonable time to all technical questions addressed to them by National Secretaries or individual members.

+iii.
+Keep measurement rules up to date and distribute them to all members via the webmaster and the web.

+iv.
+Maintain close contact with the NA members of the Technical Committee.

+v.
+Act in all respects in accordance with the EPIC Agreement.

+vi.
+Provide a summary of the past year's Technical Committee activities via a report at the National Secretaries' Meeting or an email report in advance of the Meeting.